 Native to Dublin but of Galway parents, I moved to the west of Ireland in 1991.
 I am a mother and a grandmother and now live in Carraroe, Co Galway.
 I love living in the Gaeltacht and learning mo chuid Gaeilge.

-I have always chosen the holistic healing path for myself from my original wish to become a nurse as a leaving cert student to my studies in reflexology and other therapies.
+I have always chosen the holistic healing path for myself from my original wish to become a nurse as a leaving cert student to my studies in other therapies.
 The Alexander Technique has added another vital ingredient.
 As it became part of my life journey, it brought consciousness into my daily life with its natural compliments - pockets and deep moments of beauty and inner peace in the 'mundane'.